satinstitch/teensummeradventure/Adventures.md

 Draw and create your own fictional character

 Write down a funny joke you heard or something that made you smile/laugh. --- same as email

+What is your horoscope?
+Do you fit in with it?

+What Greek god would you want as your parent?

+What Viking god would you want as your parent?

+draw a picture of yourself

+Make your own hybrid of 2 or more animals, name it, etc